 Though there are many benefits of modern banks, it comes with their fair share of flaws.
 Let’s discuss the disadvantages of banks to understand them better.

 Chances of Bank going Bankrupt

 The world economy goes through turbulent times every few years.
-Events such as great depression of 1929, World War I & II, dot com bubble of 2000, or great recession of 2008, etc. expose banks to unnatural risks.
-During delicate periods, if all the people decide to withdraw their money from the bank, all at once, the bank will become bankrupt.
-Due to the function of credit creation, banks never have enough money to pay all its customers at the same time.
+Events such as the great depression of 1929, World War I & II, the dot com bubble of 2000, or great recession of 2008, etc., expose banks to unnatural risks.
+During delicate periods, if all the people decide to withdraw their money from the bank all at once, the bank will become bankrupt.
+Due to the function of credit creation, banks never have enough money to pay all their customers at the same time.
 People, without a doubt, will lose their money if the bank goes bankrupt.